 - 1. Students must receive a grade of 70% or higher on each theory exam (for 1000 hour course only).
 Theory exams cover a review of Milady's Master Educator Student Course Book.
 Depending on the length of the module, theory exams will occur weekly or bi-monthly, within the 10% of distance education hours.
 The theory exams will evaluate the student's academic performance for each subject of the distance education curriculum. - 2.
-Students must receive 70% or higher on each final exam; final exams cover a complete overview of Milady's Master Educator Student Course Book.
-Final Exams must be completed within the school facility and cannot be taken through distance education. - 3.
 Clinic Practical Skill Assessments: Future Professionals progress in practical skill assessments and theory hours will be digitally monitored on a weekly basis by the Future Professional Advisor using the Course Key app.
-All assigned practical skill assessments must be completed in order to complete the program. - 4.
+All assigned practical skill assessments must be completed in order to complete the program. - 3.
 Distance education assessments: Students must complete a distance education written assessment and practical skill assessment.
 These are based on performance and must be completed on-campus each month.
 The distance education assessment will focus on the distance education subjects covered during that time period.
 Students must receive a grade of 70% or higher on each distance education written assessment and each practical skill assessment.
 Only students enrolled in the distance education program are required to complete these assessments.